WilliwadelmaWisky/DatabaseSQL/README.md

 cd DatabaseSQL/src
 ```

 Start the program.
+Port can be specified after dot but if defaults to 9000.

 ```
 go run .
+[PORT]
 ```

 Communicate with the database via curl or some other tool.
+If you specified a port use that instead of 9000.

 ```
 curl -i -X POST -d "SELECT * FROM table" localhost:9000